 Parking was next to impossible so I only stopped briefly a couple of times to take some pictures before getting back on the road, but it was definitely worth it for the experience.

 After experiencing the Glacier NP and Beartooth Highway roads, I started looking for as many similar roads as I could, both for the fun of driving them but also for the views.

 Seattle’s reputation has gone down quite a bit in the last few years.
 I can’t deny that they have some major socio-economic problems.
 However, it’s still one of my favourite places to visit and as a tourist you are less likely to encounter the problems facing the local population.

 If you like coffee, food and wine (as I do) it’s a great place to go.
 I had coffee made by a robot.
 I had a very expensive coffee at the Starbucks Reserve Roastery that was more like a cocktail than a normal coffee.
 I got (accidentally) a little drunk at a wine-tasting bar near Pike Place Market.
-I had an amazing smoky chocolate dessert at Bourbon Steak Seattle And I visited for the 3rd time Chihuly Garden and Glass.
+And I visited for the 3rd time Chihuly Garden and Glass.
 I love it, the colourful glass makes my heart so happy.

 Several people that I met in the first half of my journey told me not to go to Seattle, but I’m glad I ignored them.
 I think it’s still a great tourist destination with lots to do.

 The Space Needle might be the most famous point in the skyline, but for better views got to the viewing deck at the Columbia Centre.
 Pike Place Market is also a must see, with a huge range of stalls and shops to choose from.

 I’ve previously done a wine-tasting tour from Seattle which was a great way to explore the area and take advantage of someone else being the designated driver while you get try wines from different vineyards.